2017-JUL & AUG: Impacts of

 The above article is Part 5 in a series of articles on transgender persons in the U.S. military.
 Previous essays are:

-- Part 5: 2017: Trump bans transgender military service members via tweets.
+Part 5:2017: Trump bans transgender military service membersvia tweets.
+Federal court blocks the move.

 A helpful list: